 Universal Express and standby lanes offered.
 A single rider line is also available.

 Must be 42 inches tall to ride.
-Guests 42-48 inches tall must ride with a Supervising Companion (anyone 14 years or older).
+Guests 42 to 48 inches tall must ride with a supervising companion (anyone 14 years or older).
 Guests 48 inches or taller may ride alone.

 The Bottom Line

 Appropriate for tweens and up.
-Loud noises, dark space, and terrifying carnivorous dinosaurs (including raptors, spitters and two encounters with a massive T-Rex).
-The indoor 84 foot plunge is not for the faint of heart but is over in seconds.
+Loud noises, dark spaces, and terrifying carnivorous dinosaurs.
+The indoor 84-foot hill is not for the faint of heart but is over in seconds.

 Crowd Patterns & Wait Times

-The escalators feeds guests directly into Jurassic Park, but the ride’s massive boats efficiently handles crowds.
-Expect to wait 15-30 minutes on slower days and 30-60 minutes on busier days.
-Despite modifiable splash levels, expect nonexistent waits on slower days and higher waits on hot days.
+The escalators feeds guests directly into Jurassic World, but the ride’s massive boats efficiently handle crowds.
+Expect to wait 15 to 30 minutes on slower days and 30 to 60 minutes on busier ones.
+Despite modifiable splash levels, expect nonexistent waits on slower days and higher waits on hot ones.

 Length of Experience